StephD/CJ8-blessed-badgers/README.md

 # What do you have to be careful about

 Even if I can handle most of terminal size.
 I will not appreciate running on a very small size.
 Run me in full size and I will be fine.

 Also note that I usually get sick if you try to resize your terminal windows during the execution.

+Talking about terminal.
+I used to run well on Windows Shell or PowerShell.
+About linux or macOs, I should be able to run but I haven't done enought try to confirm that.

 # Base line